keboola/developers-docs/extend/common-interface/config-file.md

 ]
 {% endhighlight %}

-This structure is processed and stored within job, so it can be analyzed, processed and aggregated later.
+This structure is processed and stored within a job, so it can be analyzed, processed and aggregated later.

-To keep track of consumed resources in case of application failure, **it is recommended to write the usage file regularly** during the application run, not only at the end.
+To keep track of the consumed resources in the case of an application failure, **it is recommended to write the usage file regularly** during the application run, not only at the end.

-*Note: As structure of the state is pre-defined, content of usage file is strictly validated and wrong format will cause application failure.*
+*Note: As the structure of the state file is pre-defined, the content of the usage file is strictly validated and a wrong format will cause an application failure.*

 ## Examples
 To create an example configuration, use the [sandbox API calls](/extend/common-interface/sandbox/).
 You will get a